 No Reachable Pockets

-Unfortunately the bag's design means that you will have to slow down and stop to get anything in, or out, of your bag.
+The bag's design means that you'll have to slow down and stop to get anything in or out of your bag.
+There are no side or hip pockets like on the Outbreaker.

 At Tortuga, we are fast moving globetrotters and know which details make a huge difference.
 We have gone through enough airport security lines to understand the necessity of quickly accessing a passport, or boarding pass.

+Tortuga is your one-stop travel shop.
 When you email us with a question or problem, you will get a prompt reply from the same people who make the product.
-Tortuga is your one-stop travel shop.
+We offer expert travel advice and gear reviews on our blog.

 The Outbreaker travel backpack was designed for travelers, by travelers.
 If you like our approach, you can learn more about the Outbreaker here.